shayaanfarooq/whatsnews/README.md

 # WhatsNews - A News Aggregator

 **WhatsNews** is a news aggregator built with React, Vite, and TypeScript.
-The application fetches news articles from multiple sourcesI, and displays them in a user-friendly interface.
+The application fetches news articles from multiple sources, and displays them in a user-friendly interface.

 #### Sources